Pioneer Trails Regional Planning Commission

 __________________________________________________

-The Missouri Department of Economic Development (DED) and Missouri Partnership are hosting a webinar series highlighting property marketing tools available to Missouri’s regional, county, and local economic development organizations.
+The Missouri Department of Economic Development (DED) and Missouri Partnership hosted a webinar series highlighting property marketing tools available to Missouri’s regional, county, and local economic development organizations.
 The series will feature dedicated sessions on LOIS Property.

 Marketing System, Lasso Site Selection Software, and the newly integrated Lightcast Workforce Data within LOIS.
 The goal is to increase community visibility, support local economic development efforts, and help attract and retain businesses.
 Participation in LOIS is not required to use Lasso, but organizations are encouraged to attend all trainings to better understand and maximize both systems.